Unsupervised Source-Free Ranking of Biomedical Segmentation Models Under Distribution Shift: Results

-\textbf{Unsupervised Validation.} UDA can improve model transfer performance, but if multiple models are adapted, the user again faces the problem of ranking the (fine-tuned) models. \cref{tab:finetuned_semantic} shows the performance of CTE on this task, compared to state-of-the-art Transfer Score.
-We use mitochondria datasets and two simple UDA methods: a classic Mean Teacher (MT)-based self-supervised domain adaptation with source model predictions as pseudo-labels\,\cite{tarvainen_mean_2018} and adapted batch normalisation (AdaBN)\,\cite{li_adaptive_2018}.
-We observe overall high performance with strong correlation between CTE and final UDA model performance over three out of four target datasets for both UDA approaches.
-CTE outperforms the previous state-of-the-art for UDA validation, Transfer Score (TS)\,\cite{yang_can_2024}.
-The VNC dataset exhibits weaker correlations for both CTE and TS metrics, particularly under the Mean Teacher fine-tuning approach.
-For CTE, correlation scores are adversely affected by a few outlier models, notably those trained on the EPFL source data.
-Further inspection revealed these to be pathological transfer cases, where the model consistently segments non-mitochondrial structures in the target data, yielding stable but incorrect predictions and, consequently, low task performance.
-This misalignment likely arises from distributional differences between the source and target datasets and from the inherent visual similarity of distinct structures in microscopy images, which can induce class confusion during transfer.
-Consistency regularisation in Mean Teacher training further reinforces this erroneous behaviour.
-In these cases, the implicit assumption that source and target models address the same task is violated, so models can be ranked well under direct transfer but exhibit outlier behaviour after self-training.
-The ranking scenario after UDA is inherently more challenging, as the target data effectively becomes part of the model’s adapted source distribution, reducing the impact of perturbations used for CTE estimation.
-Moreover, the VNC dataset is the smallest of all evaluated targets, containing only 20 slices in total, which further limits statistical robustness and contributes to the weaker correlations observed.
-As shown in \cref{tab:finetuned_semantic}, the AdaBN UDA approach---lacking a consistency component---remains less affected, resulting in higher correlation scores.
+\textbf{UDA Validation.} UDA may be applied to improve model performance, but still requires ranking the adapted models. \cref{tab:finetuned_semantic} shows ranking correlation scores across four mitochondria datasets and two UDA methods: Mean Teacher (MT)~\cite{tarvainen_mean_2018} self-supervised training and adapted batch normalisation (AdaBN)~\cite{li_adaptive_2018}.
+We observe strong correlation between CMR and post-UDA F1-score on EPFL, Hmito and Rmito for both MT and AdaBN, outperforming the previous SOTA for UDA validation, Transfer Score (TS)~\cite{yang_can_2024}.
+VNC exhibits lower correlation scores for both CMR and TS metrics, particularly under the MT approach.
+For CMR, correlation scores are reduced by a few pathological models, all with EPFL source (see \textit{Supp.}), that consistently segment non-mitochondrial structures in the target data, yielding stable but incorrect predictions and, consequently, low task performance.
+Consistency regularisation in MT training reinforces this class confusion between visually similar, but distinct structures present in EPFL and VNC, violating the assumption that source and target models address the same task.
+Hence, models can be ranked well under direct transfer but exhibit outlier behaviour after MT self-training.
+This is further highlighted by the AdaBN UDA approach, which lacks a consistency regularisation component and thus remains less affected, resulting in higher correlation scores.
+Post-UDA ranking is inherently more challenging, as target data becomes part of the model's adapted `source' distribution, potentially reducing the impact of perturbations used in CMR estimation, yet our approach maintains good correlation.